root-ji218at/hackthebox.eu/Labs/Challenges/Web/Templated/writeup.md

 After modifying the provided url to `http://46.101.92.17:31311/{{41+41}}`

-I have noticed that the returned result calculates the value.
+I have noticed that the returned result evaluates the value.

 ![test_exploit](Images/test_exploit_1.png)

 #